johannes-titz/fastpos/README.md

 ## Contributing

-Comments and Feedback of any kind are very welcome\!
+Comments and feedback of any kind are very welcome\!
 I will thoroughly consider every suggestion on how to improve the code, the documentation, and the presented examples.
 Even minor things, such as suggestions for better wording or improving grammar in any part of the package, are more